Phal Sophorn

 Phal Sophorn (ផល សោភ័ណ្ឌ, born in 1994) is a Cambodian professional Kun Khmer fighter originally from the capital city of Phnom Penh.
 He has extensive experience in both boxing and Kun Khmer kickboxing.
-His ring nickname is Nak Leng Keng Pi Kheat and Damrey Phluk Pi Kheat, which translate to "the Killer Elbow" and "the Killer Elephant" respectively.
+His ring nicknames is Nak Leng Keng Pi Kheat and Damrey Phluk Pi Kheat, which translate to "the Killer Elbow" and "the Killer Elephant" respectively.
 The Kampuchea Thmey Daily previously listed him as a top 10 Kun Khmer boxer in early 2023.

 Background

 Sophorn was born in 1994 in Taley Village, Sangkat Dankao, Khan Dankao, Phnom Penh.
 He is married to Saren Kim Eng, and they have two children.
 Phal Sophorn is a police officer with the Ministry of Interior.